 The Aptitude Tests play a chord and ask you to identify how many notes you can hear.
 A chord is two or more notes.
 In the tests, they will ask you to differentiate between 2, 3 or 4 notes being played at once.
 The more notes are in the chord, the more dense the sound appears.
-Here is one of our students trying out Section 3 of the Music Aptitude Test which is available from our MAT Training Web site.
+Here are some tips for tackling the tricky Section 3 of the Music Aptitude Test which is available from our MAT Training Web site.

 Sense of rhythm can be developed by plenty of clapping exercises.
 You can help your child at home with this by playing their favourite songs to them, then asking them to clap back short sections of the song to you.
 Once they have mastered familiar songs, then present unknown songs to them to see how they cope with unfamiliar rhythms.